What Kind of Exercise Every Day Makes People Live Longer?

 Why It Helps: Strength training helps preserve muscle mass, increase bone density, and improve metabolic health.
 Sarcopenia is the term for the natural loss of muscular mass that occurs as people age.
 Falls, fractures, and a reduction in mobility can result from this loss of muscle strength.
 By incorporating strength training into your routine, you can combat muscle loss, maintain independence, and reduce the risk of osteoarthritis and osteoporosis.

 Additionally, strength training helps regulate blood sugar levels, which can prevent or manage type 2 diabetes, a condition that is often linked to a shorter life expectancy.
-It also boosts metabolism, aiding in weight management and improving overall body composition.
+It also boosts metabolism, aiding in weight management and improving overall body composition & Longevity.

 Strength training activities that target all of the major muscle groups should be incorporated into your routine at least twice a week.
 It’s important to start with light weights or bodyweight exercises and gradually increase intensity as strength improves.